pygmy-twylyte/amble/docs/README.md

 ## Engine Features

-- Data-first design so stories live entirely in TOML, not code
+- Data-first design so stories live entirely in .amble -> TOML data, not code
 - Rooms with conditional description overlays that can adapt to world state and connections that can be conditional, hidden, locked, or remapped entirely during play
 - Items support a variety of capabilities (like "ignite" or "smash" or "turn on") and interactions, and can be consumable; items can also be containers and nested to an arbitrary depth.
 - NPCs supported with dialogue, trade options (via triggers), moods/states, and movement on either predetermined routes or randomly through a defined area